sushantkapare-dev/AWS_Devops_Zero_to_Hero/Grafana/Q set1.md

 ## what is grafana?
-Grafana is an open-source analytics and monitoring platform designed for visualizing and analyzing data from various sources.
-It is commonly used for monitoring and observability in IT and DevOps contexts, but it can also be employed in a wide range of other domains.
+Grafana is an open-source platform for monitoring and observability.
+It allows you to create, explore, and share dashboards and alerts for various data sources.
+Grafana plays a crucial role in a DevOps environment by providing real-time visibility into the performance and health of applications, servers, and infrastructure.
+It helps DevOps teams to identify issues, troubleshoot problems, and optimize system performance.

 Key features of Grafana include: